MykolaFatkullin/Opera-app/README.md

 - Service layers;
 - Controllers layers;
 - Models;
+- Mappers to convert Entities into DTO;
-- Mappers to work with the JSON format;
+- Mappers to convert DTO into Entity;
 - Configurations to the Spring Security, MVC, etc.

 Also, this project contains 2 roles for users.
 The first role is User.
 User can: